 With terrain for all abilities and kid adventure zones scattered around the resort, Beaver Creek is among the top resorts in Colorado for families.
 Be sure to peruse the village shopping and enjoy ice skating and many other family activities that the resort offers.
 Beaver Creek is the luxurious and family-friendly sibling to Vail and the ride between them is only about 20 minutes with regular shuttles.

 “They have nice diversity of trails for all levels.
 Some of the great things are that they have a nice amount of green trails at the peak of the mountain which you don’t get at many resorts.
-Also, you to hang around for the Apres hot coco and chocolate chip cookies.
+Also, you can hang around for the apres hot cocoa and chocolate chip cookies.
 It’s what they’re known for.”
 Read more Bever Creek reviews here.

 Vermont’s Jay Peak has some more non-traditional ski resort amenities, such as an indoor waterpark with a lazy river, hot tubs, water slides, a wave surfer and more.
-There’s a bar for parents who want to kick back and enjoy watching their kids have fun after a day of skiing, or even take the day off skiing to enjoy the unique activity.
 Ice skating at the indoor ice skating rink, ski school and a special learning zone also feature the resort’s family friendly nature.
 Jay Peak’s kids’ programs are specifically designed for 4-12-year-old skiers and snowboarders.

 “I love Winter Park.
 The terrain is soo very fun and challenging.
 I ski and snowboard and both are awesome to do at Winter Park.
 I especially love Mary Jane.
 Winter Park Rocks!!!!”
 Read more of Winter Park’s reviews here.

 The Pacific Northwest’s Mt.
 Bachelor in Central Oregon, a long snowball’s throw from Bend, has all the traditional ski school elements for every member of the family.
-The big plus for kids and teens are the Woodward Mountain Parks with all sorts of urban features.
+The big plus for kids and teens is the Woodward Mountain Parks with all sorts of urban features.
 The banked slalom and flowing, twisting and turning features of the Volcano Adventure Zone are all family-friendly.
 Look for a buried VW bus in Peace Park.
-Consider a dog sled ride led by an Iditarod finisher.
+For a unique adventure, consider a dog sled ride led by an Iditarod finisher.

 “After riding here once I had to move from out of state so I could make this my local mountain.
 I’m a fan of Mt. bachelor!”
 Read more of Mt.
 Bachelor’s reviews here.